National Hockey League on television: International

-The aforementioned NHL.tv is also available for people in most countries to watch games online, but blackout restrictions may still apply if a game is being televised in the user's country; for example, in the United Kingdom, NHL.tv is not allowed to show live games broadcast on Premier Sports.
+The aforementioned NHL.tv is also available for people in most countries to watch games online; in July 2025, the over-the-top streaming service DAZN signed a multi-year deal to distribute NHL.tv, either a standalone subscription or an add-on to an existing DAZN package.
+Blackout restrictions may still apply if a game is being televised in the user's country; for example, in the United Kingdom, NHL.tv is not allowed to show live games broadcast on Premier Sports.
 Viewers in selected international markets where ESPN also holds the streaming rights must instead access games on the ESPN platform used in that particular country: ESPNPlayer, ESPN Play, the ESPN App, or Star+; those in Denmark, Estonia, Finland, Iceland, Latvia, Lithuania, Poland, Norway, and Sweden must use Viaplay.